v6d-io/v6d/docs/notes/integration/dask.rst

         multi_worker_model.fit(train_dataset, epochs=3, steps_per_epoch=70)

-To use the preprocessed data, we register the resolvers that can resolve a **vineyard::GlobalDataFrame** distributedly by multiple workers to the resolver_context.
-Then we can get the **tf.data.Dataset** directly from vineyard by the **get** method.
+To utilize the preprocessed data, we first register the resolvers capable of resolving a **vineyard::GlobalDataFrame** distributed across multiple workers within the resolver_context.
+Subsequently, we can directly obtain the **tf.data.Dataset** from Vineyard using the **get** method.

 .. note::

-   We should specify the column names for the data and label which were set in the last step.
+   It is essential to specify the column names for the data and label, as they were set in the previous step.

 Transfer Learning
 -----------------

-After the simple example above, now we demonstrate how the dask-vineyard integration can be leveraged in transfer learning.
-In a nutshell, transfer learning takes a pre-trained deep learning model to compute features for downstream models.
-Moreover, it's better to persist the features in memory, so that the fine-tuning of the downstream models will neither recompute the features nor incur too much I/O costs to read the features from disk again and again.
-In the following, we refer to the featurization_ example.
-We load the tf_flowers_ data as a **dask.array**;
-then use the pre-trained **ResNet50** model to generate the features; and finally save them in Vineyard.
-The global tensor in Vineyard will consists of 8 partitions, each with 400 data slots.
+In this section, we demonstrate how the dask-vineyard integration can be effectively utilized in transfer learning scenarios.
+Transfer learning is a technique where a pre-trained deep learning model is used to compute features for downstream models.
+Storing these features in memory is advantageous, as it eliminates the need to recompute features or incur significant I/O costs by repeatedly reading them from disk.
+We will refer to the featurization_ example and use the tf_flowers_ dataset as a **dask.array**.
+We will employ the pre-trained **ResNet50** model to generate features and subsequently store them in Vineyard.
+The resulting global tensor in Vineyard will consist of 8 partitions, each containing 400 data slots.

 .. code:: python